nolauren/2018introdh/assignment1_textanalysis.md

 More details:

 - Citations: Use a modified format since citations will be drawn from course readings.
 Cite relevant readings using in-text/ parenthetical citations: (author, publication, date).
 Ex.
 (Blevins, personal blog, 09-09-2009) or (Goldstone and Underwood, JDH, 2012).

-- Save as "assignment2_YOURLASTNAME.md" in your repository.
+- Save as "assignment2_YOURLASTNAME.md" in your repository (https://github.com/introdh/intro-dh2018-YOURUSENAME).

 - Grading: [Rubric](https://github.com/nolauren/dh2017/blob/master/assignment2_rubric.pdf)